greydanus/cursivetransformer/README.md

 ### Progress July 24

-**Better model.** I increased the dataset size to 500k examples including both print and cursive examples.
-Then I trained for 50k steps on an A100 (instead of 30k on an L4, which was still taking much too long).
-I experimented with a learning rate schedule but it appeared best to keep the learning rate high (3e-3) in this regime.
-Context window is larger too with a size of 1500 tokens.
+**Better model.** We increased the dataset to 500k examples including both print and cursive examples.
+We trained for 50k steps on an A100 instead of 30k on an L4.
+Then we experimented with a learning rate schedule but it appeared best to use a large constant learning rate (1e-2).
+We doubled the context window to 1500 tokens.
 Test set samples:

 ![sample_v18](static/sample_v18.png)